VR Viewer Menu

 SimLab VR Viewer enables users to experience rich and interactive environments in three navigation modes

-• Desktop: Game-like controls using keyboard and mouse, with viewer running in Windows or Mac.
+- Desktop: Game-like controls using keyboard and mouse, with viewer running on Windows or Mac.

 Texture Optimization